barbaraaboagye/barbaraaboagye.github.io/_posts/2015-03-10-Minning-Soft-Skills.markdown

 ## Time waste ---- Tips about Time Management
 >Stop watching TV.
 We live in a world where a majority of people waste a large chunk of their lives watching TV with no benefit to themselves or society.
 The more you watch, the more you’re giv- ing up control of your own mind and actions.
 The TV is literally pro- graming you.

-All these thoughts are come from the book [《Soft Skills》](http://book.douban.com/subject/26312275/)
+All these thoughts come from the book [《Soft Skills》](http://book.douban.com/subject/26312275/)